 Having worked through an eating disorder during undergrad I was apprehensive of my capabilities of handling a graduate-level program.
 I had always been an above-average student until I became sick.
 While I recovered and graduated with my Bachelor of Arts in Psychology I was still skeptical if I could manage it.

 Honestly, there was no single “aha moment” for me.
 I was not hit with an overwhelming feeling of confidence in myself before applying.
 I actually became extremely anxious when it came to the topic of applications.

-Unlike the impairing anxiety I’ve dealt with for years this was different.
+Unlike the impairing anxiety I’ve dealt with for years, this was different.
 It was normal.
 I was dabbling with the idea of making a huge change in my life and I was scared.
 Who wouldn’t be?
 Would I crash and fail during the first semester?
 Would I be the one struggling student in my cohort?
 Was I smart enough for this?
 Would my dream job become unattainable?
-I had no answers for these questions.
+I had no answers to these questions.

 As cliche as it seems, I took a leap of faith.
 Though I wasn’t one hundred percent confident in myself or my applications, I was one hundred percent sure that if this was the path intended for me, it would happen.

 The right moment never really happens.
 We, the choice makers, make the decision when is the opportune moment and jump.
-But before you dive head first into a pile of applications here are a few questions to ask yourself before applying!
+But before you dive headfirst into a pile of applications here are a few questions to ask yourself before applying!

 When should I apply to graduate school?

 Life isn’t a race, you’re not being timed or competing against anyone else.
-Which is why I highly suggest taking a year off between undergraduate and applying to a graduate program.
+This is why I highly suggest taking a year off between undergraduate and applying to a graduate program.
 Give yourself some time to decompress from undergraduate studies.
 The most common complaint that I have personally heard from students who went straight into their graduate program was that they didn’t take time off.
 They were burnt out before the end of the first semester.
 Apply when it feels right, and not a minute before.